idfive/Developer-Documentation/docs/front-end/ramp.md

 Writing semantic code is integral to accessibility, and has the added bonus of SEO benefit (a search bot is really just a user without sight).
 There isn’t a specific tag for all elements, but familiarize yourself with the elements are available and use them appropriately.

 ### Assume that JavaScript is unavailable
-By default, assume that JavaScript (JS) is unvailable.
+By default, assume that JavaScript (JS) is unavailable.
 That paves the way to progressively enhance the experience where JS is available and honors our approach of making our content available to anyone, regardless of technology.

 For full JavaScript apps, provide a link on how to enable JavaScript.